 While waiting my turn in the long line at Kohl’s, my eyes wandered to their checkout stand displays.
 Packed with shiny bags of creamy Godiva chocolate truffles and peppermint bark, each one begged to be placed in my basket and taken home.
 At the Walmart next door, boxes of Ferrero Rocher hazelnut chocolates threatened to topple on my head as I balanced precariously on my tiptoes to inspect the Gingerbread M&Ms. And we vowed not to visit the mall; See’s dark chocolate truffles always called our names too loudly to resist!

-Instead of indulging in those pricy, calorie-laden chocolates (well, for now at least… I can’t make any promises about Christmas Day!), I created my own healthier alternative: Dark Chocolate Peppermint Truffles.
+Instead of indulging in those pricy, gourmet chocolates (well, for now at least… I can’t make any promises about Christmas Day!), I created my own homemade alternative: Healthy Dark Chocolate Peppermint Truffles.
 These rich, fudgy balls taste just as decadent but are secretly skinny, dairy-free and clean-eating friendly!

 With the centers of my chocolate-filled wheat rolls as inspiration, I only used 4 ingredients for these low-fat truffles: cocoa powder, applesauce, honey, and peppermint extract.
 That’s it!
 Nothing fancy, and not one drop of heavy cream or melted chocolate.
 You probably store most of these things in your pantry already!

 Although applesauce is included, you cannot taste it at all.
 Along with the honey, it acts as the glue to hold the truffles together, as well as providing a little natural sweetness.
 There are no fruit flavors in these skinny truffles—just lots of peppermint and dark chocolate!

 For vegan truffles, substitute the honey with pure maple syrup or agave.
 Either one will work if you’re following a clean eating diet!